 Even when a company is selling a product, or the staff is less visible to the end consumer, bio pages remain highly viewed pages.

-- Take a fresh look at the company overview and individual staff member bios on your site.
 Would you say they’re interesting and up-to-date?
 Relevant and unique?
 Put yourself in the shoes of your target audience and include information that they’d connect with.
 Highlight interesting parts of a person’s career experience or personal life, if appropriate, and put the most relevant information to your audience first.

-- Are your photos current?
 Are they shot in an appropriate setting?
 While you may not need the traditionally-staged headshot, or even a photo taken by a professional, it’s important that your staff photos reflect the same tone, quality, and level of sophistication as your business.

 Photos lend an element of authenticity and trustworthiness to your bios, and by extension, your online presence.
 Often, we hear that business owners feel squeamish about including a photo of themselves on their company’s web site.
 But what better way to convey trust and create a connection with your web site visitor than to have an engaging picture of the smiling owner?

-- Make sure you have a substantial amount of keywords in the copy of your bios and company overview.
 This is a great area of your site to naturally incorporate keywords that are relevant to your business and your customers.
 Incorporating keywords in the text of your web site, not just the coding, is excellent SEO practice.